 Maximum credit of AA applicable counseling courses may be limited; check with Counseling.

-This course is taught in the High Tech Center as it incorporates the use of computers and software to implement and support the step-by-step stages of writing strategies.
+This course incorporates the use of computers and software to implement and support the step-by-step stages of writing strategies.
 This course is designed for students with learning disabilities.